 Preterm labor and delivery, or delivering a baby before 37 weeks gestation, affects about 1 in 10 women in the United States.
-If your baby arrives early, Jeffrey Illeck, MD, Anne K. Narayan, MD, and their OB/GYN team are ready for you at Beach Obstetrics and Gynecology Medical Group in Huntington Beach and Newport Beach, California.
+If your baby arrives early, Jeffrey Illeck, MD, and his OB/GYN team are ready for you at Beach Obstetrics and Gynecology Medical Group in Huntington Beach, California.
 They have the qualifications and experience necessary to give you and your baby the best chance of a healthy birth.
 Call Beach Obstetrics and Gynecology Medical Group to learn more or use the online scheduler today.

 Preterm labor and delivery occur when your baby is born early – between weeks 20 and 37 weeks gestation.
 It’s a concern because when babies are born before they are supposed to, they might not be fully developed or have health problems.
 That’s why proper medical care is important during preterm labor and delivery.